The homing cycle should go like this:

 Check for obstructions such as tools, material or debris around the machine.

-Inspect each of the homing switches for damage:
+Inspect each of the homing switches and their brackets for damage and correct orientation:

 Y2 Homing Switch